Meg Hutchinson: 2008 Album Come Up Full

 Come Up Full was Hutchinson's first release on Folk label Red House Records.
-A record about encountering good things when you least expect them, Hutchinson's introduction to the Folk community was well-received within the genre.
-The album includes the songs "Ready", "Home" and "Come Up Full" In "America (Enough)", Hutchinson explores American culture, excess and war by writing about how things taken to an extreme almost become their opposite.
-Another song on the new album is her "Song for Jeffrey Lucey", based on the real story of Lance Corporal Jeffrey Lucey, who returned from Iraq, suffering from post-traumatic stress disorder (PTSD).
+A record about encountering good things when you least expect them, Hutchinson's introduction to the folk community was well-received within the genre.

 2010 Album The Living Side

 Upon the release of The Living Side, Hutchinson's second album on Red House Records, songwriter John Gorka said, "After you hear Meg, you feel you've been somewhere."

 "I grew up in the country without a TV or internet," Hutchinson says.
 "There were so many quiet hours in the day.
 So many spaces between events.
 We have forgotten how to be alone in our thoughts.
 All the best work comes out of that rich stillness of waiting."